San Francisco Bay Area Water Trail

 The State Coastal Conservancy is leading the implementation of the San Francisco Bay Area Water Trail (Water Trail), a new regional access project, in close collaboration with the Association of Bay Area Governments (ABAG), the San Francisco Bay Conservation and Development Commission (BCDC), and the Department of Boating and Waterways (Cal Boating.)
 The Water Trail is a growing network of access sites (or “trailheads”) that will help people using non-motorized, small boats or other beachable sailcraft, such as kayaks, canoes, dragon boats, stand up paddle and windsurf boards, to safely enjoy single and multiple-day trips around San Francisco Bay.
 This regional trail has the potential to enhance Bay Area communities’ connections to the Bay and create new linkages to existing shoreline open space and other regional trails, such as the Bay Trail.
 Site owners and managers join the Water Trail on a voluntary basis.
 The Water Trail does not own or manage any sites.

-Water Trail staff (Conservancy and ABAG) are currently working on an Accessibility Plan to ensure that the Water Trail program, as a whole, is accessible to persons with disabilities.
-When complete (2013), the Accessibility Plan will be posted on this website.
+Water Trail staff are currently working on an Accessibility Plan to ensure that the Water Trail program, as a whole, is accessible to persons with disabilities.
+When complete (2014), the Accessibility Plan will be posted on this website.
 In the meantime, we are pleased to share Issues and Recommendations for Improved Accessibility, a report prepared by Beneficial Designs, Inc. Site owners may find the newly published 2010 ADA Standards Excerpts for Boating Facilities Booklet (Cal Boating 2013) to be quite helpful.
 Site owners should also be aware that California accessibility laws are sometimes more stringent than the federal (ADA) laws.

 Water Trail Grant Program